Save our old Forests

 The good news is that our government has made a legal commitment to protect 20% of Nova Scotia’s lands and waters by 2030.
 To do this they will need to add 330,000 hectares to protected areas in the next 8 years.
 Fortunately there is more than enough publicly owned land to do this and still have ample crown land available for forestry and other uses.

 The bad news?
 The way things are going, the remaining old forests will be logged before they can be protected.

-This is why we are asking our premier for a pause on all harvesting and roadbuilding in forests over 80 years old on Crown land in Annapolis County until such time as protected areas meeting the 20% target have been designated.
+This is why we are asking the Premier for a pause on all harvesting and roadbuilding in forests over 80 years old on Crown land until such time as protected areas meeting the 20% target have been designated.

 It is fine for the government to take its time deciding which forests will receive permanent protection.
 They need to make thoughtful decisions based on science, Indigenous consultation and public input.

 We are not opposed to all forestry.
 We are opposed to logging forests that should be protected.